Ghulam Actress Ridheema Tiwari & Jaskaran Singh Gandhi Get Hitched (PICS)

 No Honeymoon Plans

 The Ghulam actress says they have no plans for a honeymoon yet.
-They are happy that they are married and have started a new chapter in their lives.
+They are happy that they are married and have started a new chapter in their life.

 Rubina Dilaik & Abhinav Shukla Reception: Drashti Dhami, Vivian Dsena, Nia Sharma & Other Attend